lucaarcteam/ArcheOS-software-list/software/text-editing.md

+# Utilities

+A list of open-source utilities for minor operations of the archaeological work-flow.

-# Text editing
+## Text editing

-A list of open-source software for text editing and coordinates elaboration.
+A list of open-source software for text editing (mainly for coordinates elaboration).

 - **Kate**: Kate is software to view and edit text files. <br>
 [Official website](https://kate-editor.org/)   <br>